Barry Cooper (political scientist): Climate change

 During his tenure as the director of the Calgary branch of the Fraser Institute from 1999 to 2005, Cooper began to focus on climate change.
-He invited to Calgary Bjørn Lomborg, a Danish climate change denier who also worked with the Friends of Science to provide arguments against climate change.
+He invited Bjørn Lomborg, a Danish climate change denier who also worked with the Friends of Science to provide arguments against climate change, to Calgary.

 The Friends of Science opposes the Kyoto Protocol and claims to offer "critical evidence that challenges the premises of the Kyoto Protocol and presents alternative causes for climate change."

 By 2004, Cooper set up the Science Education Fund which could accept donations through the Calgary Foundation.
 The Calgary Foundation administers charitable giving in the Calgary area and had "a policy of guarding donors' identities."
 Albert Jacobs, a geologist and retired oil-explorations manager and member of the Canadian Society of Petroleum Geologists who formed the Friends of Science, described how donations from oil and gas industry donors were passed on to the Science Education Fund set up by Barry Cooper, which in turn supported the activities of the Friends of Science.